 Instead, your goal should be to begin eating right at your calorie maintenance level as soon as your cut is over.

 That way, your body can get back to functioning at its peak as quickly as possible and you can move straight into your lean bulking phase without wasting any time.

-Remember, your calorie maintenance level is the intake required to maintain your current weight, so as long as you go about it properly there’s no danger of any sudden gains in body fat.
+Remember, your calorie maintenance level is the intake required to maintain your current weight.
+As long as you go about it properly, there’s no danger of any sudden gains in body fat.

 How To Calculate Your New Calorie Maintenance Level

 Eating back at maintenance seems simple enough, but the big mistake most lifters make here is in failing to realize that their calorie maintenance level at the end of a cut is NOT the same as it was at the beginning.

 Since your body is now expending fewer total calories due to your down-regulated metabolism and decreased body weight, your calorie maintenance level will have decreased as well.